 Marley’s antics are absolutely hilarious.
-You will laugh so hard at all the havoc he wrecked upon his family.
-Repeatedly destroying all the furniture and failing out of obedience school are just the tip of the iceberg when it comes to the misbehaving Marley.
+You will laugh so hard at all the havoc he wreaked upon his family.
+Repeatedly destroying all the furniture and failing out of obedience school is just the tip of the iceberg when it comes to the misbehaving Marley.

 Finding Love In Your Own Home In A Wagging Tail

 But the love that springs up between Marley and his owner despite Marley’s many flaws is so touching.
 Now, that’s a true love story.